 The elder was long regarded as sacred, protected by the Elder Mother who lived in its trunk.
 Many country folk would not cut or burn the wood for fear of upsetting her.
 However the elder was thought of as a protective tree – believed to keep evil spirits from entering the house if grown outside the door.
 I can only guess that this is why you can find them planted around old homesteads all over Europe, spilling out around old farms & roadsides in NZ.

 Elders were said to protect people from lightening when they sheltered under them from a storm.
 Legend has it that Christ’s cross was made from elder wood.
 And if you want to see fairies, all you need to do is stand under an elder tree on Midsummer’s Eve, wooooooo.

-Elderflower is packed with vitamins A, B, C, and E &great for the winter cold & flu season.
+Elderflower is packed with vitamins A, B, C, and E, & is particularly useful during the winter cold & flu season.
 It is known to have anti viral, anti bacterial, anti inflammatory & anticatarrhal properties as well as stimulating the immune system.
-Great for coughs, colds, flu, fevers, sinus & respiratory infections.
+Therefore great for coughs, colds, flu, fevers, sinus, hayfever, sore throats & respiratory infections.
 The flowers are used to tonify and strengthen mucous membranes hence it's use in treating respiratory tract conditions.

 Elderflower is gentle & safe & my kids love it in a warm herbal tea combined with peppermint (which is an excellent traditional remedy for sweating out a fever).
 Bear in mind that Elderflower is a cooling herb and when taken cold is diuretic, when taken hot it produces sweating.

 Topically Elderflowers are used to treat acne and oily skin (see my Elderflower & Chamomile Facial oil).